Security

 └─────────┘ └──────────────┘ └──────────────┘

-Full access to all tools on all servers.
+Broad access to tools across servers.

 No policy.
 No logging.
 No approval gates.